Posted on 11 November 2019

 However, he was not a Christian all his life.
 Augustine examined several different religions and philosophies before he became a Christian.

-For a time he was part of the Manichchaeans a religious sect that was extremely characteristic of the late Antiquity.
-The doctrine was half religion and half philosophy, asserting that the world consisted of individualism good and evil, light and darkness, spirit and matter.
-With his spirit, mankind could rise above the world of batter and thus prepare for the salvation of his soul.
-But this sharp division between good and evil gave the young Augustine no peace of mind.
-He was preoccupied with the problem of evil.
+For a time he was part of the Manichchaeans, a religious sect that was extremely characteristic of the late Antiquity.
+The doctrine was half religion and half philosophy, asserting that the world consisted of a dualism between good versus evil, light and darkness, spirit and matter.

 Where does evil come from?